Will Facebook save democracy? 'I'm a Voter' feature launches across Europe in time for parliamentary elections

 Some people might decry this as another example of narcissism in digital life (‘does anyone care that you voted?’) but it might also have a beneficial effect for democracy.
 A 2012 study published in the journal Nature showed that Facebook’s US ‘I voted’ button encouraged (or shamed) an additional third of a million voters to hit the ballot box in 2010.

-James Fowler, the lead author of the research, said the study “suggests that social influence may be the best way to increase voter turnout.
+James Fowler, the lead author of the research, said the research “suggests that social influence may be the best way to increase voter turnout.
 Just as importantly, we show that what happens online matters a lot for the ‘real world.’”

 With turn-out among first-time voters predicted to drop to around 27 per cent across Europe for this year's parliamentary elections, it seems that even a small bump would be appreciated.